rodrigo-techera/expressjs-api/README.md

 Once server is running we will have it available on `localhost` under the port specified on `.env` file: localhost:3000

+## Postman collection

+There is a file in the root folder called `postman-collection-export.json` this could be used to import,inside Postman, a collection to handle every endpoint made by this Rest API

 ## Packages Used